sericson0/nova_metrics/docs/source/tutorial.rst

 This tutorial walks through how to set up the Nova Metrics workflow to create REopt posts, call the REopt API to produce REopt results, and then generate metrics.
 See https://reopt.nrel.gov/ for further details on NREL's REopt optimization tool.

-Let's create a new folder named **nova_tutorial** to store our test case in.
+To begin, create a new folder named **nova_tutorial** where we will store the results of this tutorial.

 The three steps to run the workflow are:

 #.
-Create a *defaults.json* file which serves as a template for all posts.
+Create a *default_post.json* file which serves as a template for all posts.
 #.
 Create an *Inputs.xlsx* file, where scenario specific attributes are defined.
 #.
-Call the relevant Nova Metrics functions (This will be updated as code progresses).
+Run the workflow.
 Set Defaults
 --------------

-Create a **defaults.json** in the **nova_tutorial** folder.
-This file contains default inputs for each of the REopt scenarios you will run.
+Create an empty file in the **nova_tutorial** folder and name it **default_post.json**.
+This file will contain default inputs for each of the REopt scenarios you will run.
-Any value not specified in **defaults.json** will be given the REopt default.
+Any value not specified in **default_post.json** will be given the REopt default.
 REopt default values can be found at https://github.com/NREL/REopt_Lite_API/blob/master/reo/nested_inputs.py

-Copy the following inputs into your **defaults.json** file.
+Copy the following inputs into your **default_post.json** file.
 It includes the following changes to the REopt default values

 * Updated PV and Storage costs for recent and potential future cost declines.
 * Added a `URDB label <https://openei.org/wiki/Utility_Rate_Database>` for a Consolidated Edison residential electric tariff rate.